42mix/VertexEngineGL/README.md

 This project is mainly for learning purposes.
 This fork aims to get OpenGL on [VertexEngine](https://github.com/VertexEngine/VertexEngine/blob/master/.github/CONTRIBUTING.md) completely.

 ## Build
-Pre-made build scripts are provided for Windows and Linux in the `scripts` directory.
+Pre-made build scripts are in the `scripts` directory.
 The build scripts **must be run from within that directory.**

 ## Features to come
 * Scene system